bigmlcom/python/docs/index.rst

 the values found in each field.
 This is due to the fact that the ``source`` object is built by inspecting the contents of a sample of the uploaded file, while the ``dataset`` resource really reads all the uploaded information.
-Thus, dataset's fields structure will always be more complete that source's.
+Thus, dataset's fields structure will always be more complete than source's.

 In both cases, you can extract the summarized information available using the ``summary_csv`` method: